srogmann/llmvectorapi4j/README.md

 * Qwen3 (non-MoE)

 This project has no dependencies on other libraries.
 You may have a look at [LangChain for Java](https://github.com/langchain4j/langchain4j).

+## MCP

+The class UiServer can be used to forward, for example, function calls from a llama.cpp web server to a custom Java implementation of the function.
+The custom MCP tools are provided via the McpHttpServer class, and the UiServer class utilizes the McpHttpClient class to access these custom tools using the model-context-protocol (without OAuth authentication).
+These classes are intended for local testing, not for production use.
+The tools can be provided by implementing the interface org.rogmann.mcp.examples.ToolListSupplier to be used by ServiceLoader.

 ## Display of Attentions